 Why Would You Contact NZIS?

-Our members are spatial professionals - they deal with location-based information, mapping and data and precise measurement.
+Our members are surveying and spatial professionals - they deal with location-based information, mapping and data and precise measurement.

 Spatial specialists deal with a wide range of fields and use geographic information systems (GIS) to turn geographic data into maps, tables and other kinds of information needed to make informed decisions.